 Nursing is a career where there is greater demand at higher levels of practice than the lower ones.
 Nurses who choose to specialize find that they are in higher demand and can often command higher salaries.

-11. The proportion of male nurses will rise.
+11. The proportion of male nurses will continue to rise.

 12. More focus will be placed on holistic care.

 Holistic care is a method for treating the whole patient.
 Holistic nurses recognize each patient’s unique physical, mental, emotional, spiritual and environmental strengths and weaknesses.

 Increasingly, U.S. hospitals and other health care facilities are emphasizing integrative and holistic health in their delivery models.
 At Carson-Newman, our online MSN-FNP program and online Post-Master's FNP Certificate programs place a major focus on holistic care.

 Technology is ever-present in the modern world of health care, and the pace of reliance on technology has continued to increase during the pandemic in 2020.
 Nurses today use a wide range of technologically driven approaches to increase their efficiency, including Electronic Health Records to track health history and Smart Beds to optimize patient positioning.